AlecGiraffa/resolvejs-angular-node/README.md

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Run `gulp start:server` and conncect with `http://localhost:9000`.

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Running `karma start` will run the unit tests with karma.